aspose-words/Aspose.Words-Documentation/python_via_dotnet/developer-guide/programming-with-documents/working-with-document/work-with-options-and-appearance-of-word-documents/_index.md

 ---
-title: Work with Options and Appearance of Word Documents
+title: Options and Appearance Word Document
-second_title: Aspose.Words for Python via .NET
+second_title: Aspose.Words for Python
 articleTitle: Work with Options and Appearance of Word Documents
 linktitle: Work with Options and Appearance of Word Documents
 description: "Control the appearance of Word documents taking into account the difference between various Microsoft Word versions using Python."